DAndrewA/AChat/README.md

 AChat
 =====

-A repository where I will store all the code for my AChat messaging app (mobile and web).
+This is the repository that will house all of the code for the AChat app on andrew-testwebsite.net63.net and hopefully - in the future - the android app store.
+It will be using the firebase API as well as the ionic framework for mobile development.

+This also happens to be my first repository.